Eat Well Be Active

 - Work in partnership, taking a system-wide approach to support healthy weight, and to encourage healthy, sustainable food and physical activity

-- Work with schools and early years settings to support implementation of programmes to support healthy weight
+- Work with schools and early years settings to support implementation of programmes to support eating well and being active

-- Work with schools meals provider to improve school meals, support parents/carers to provide healthy lunch boxes
+- Work with school meals providers, young people, parents and carers to ensure school meals are nutritious, affordable and desirable; support parents/carers to provide healthy lunch boxes

-- Work with Brio Leisure and other providers to increase access to physical activity opportunities
+- Work with Brio Leisure and other physical activity providers to increase access to physical activity opportunities

 - Work with employers and workplaces to support healthy weight activities

-- Support individuals and families to access healthy food in times of need
+- Enable individuals and families to access healthy, sustainable, local and enjoyable food, at all times and particularly in times of need

-- Work with schools and early years settings to support them to improve their settings to make them more conducive to healthy weight
+- Work with schools and early years settings to support them to take a whole-setting approach to eating well and being active

-- Support partners to adopt the Healthy Weight Declaration Partner Pledge
+- Reinvigorate the Healthy Weight Declaration locally; support partners to adopt the Healthy Weight Declaration Partner Pledge

 - Train colleagues and partners to acknowledge the wider determinants of health and the importance of taking a stigma free approach to healthy weight

-- Work with council procurement to improve food and drink provision provided in council-operated buildings
+- Work with council procurement to improve healthy food and drink provision provided in council-operated buildings

 - To report regularly on progress to the Health and Wellbeing Board